Trails of Conejo Conejo Canyons

 Descent (feet) |

 The Road is a little higher up and mostly traverses grasslands, passing a few old oak trees.
-It ends in a box canyon at the south-west, connecting with Hill Canyon Fireroad and the Western Plateau Trail as it curves north, then east, ending at Baxter Fireroad.
+It ends in a box canyon at the south-west, ending at Hill Canyon Fireroad and the Western Plateau Trail as it curves north.

 During the 2012 COSCA Annual Trailwork Day, the Hawk Canyon Trail was extended north-east from the creek crossing to where it now joins the Road.
-Also, a bypass was built around a short section that is very narrow where it is being undercut by the creek and will one day disappear altogether.
+Also, a bypass was built around a short section that is very narrow and is being undercut by the creek.
+One day it will disappear altogether.

-In October 2016 during the Conejo Open Space Trailwork Day, the trail was further extended 1400' north-east to meet the Hawk Canyon Road about 110 yards from the bottom of the Baxter Singletrack that was built at the same time.
+In October 2016 during the Conejo Open Space Trailwork Day, the trail was further extended 1400' north-east to meet the Hawk Canyon Road about 110 yards from the bottom of the Hidden Rim Trail that was built at the same time.

 Technical Rating T2